burkush/web2324ki48burkush04/README.md

 # How to run the project

-You can access the website using this [link](https://personweblpnu.000webhostapp.com/).
-Note that the Google Auth doesn't work there because of hosting restrictions (but it works fine on local server).
+You can access the website using this [link](https://personweblpnu.000webhostapp.com/). *Note that the Google Auth doesn't work there because of the hosting service restrictions (everything works fine on local server).*

 Alternatively, you can download the repository and run it locally via XAMPP.